DuncanRuns/ZigSeedGlitchless/README.md

 Some portions of the source are released here.
 The token generation and other aspects of ZigSeedGlitchless will remain closed source.

-Any source code found in the src directory or the BastionChecker directory in this repository falls under MIT licensing, but the ZigSeedGlitchless source code that is **not** found here remains as ARR.
+Any source code found in the src directory or the ZSGJavaBits directory in this repository falls under MIT licensing, but the ZigSeedGlitchless source code that is **not** found here remains as ARR.
 Additionally, the released executables in "Releases" also fall under ARR.